 Drew & Jonathan Scott, Hosts of HGTV’s Property Brothers, weigh in with advice on reducing trouble-making sleep disruptors in your bedroom

-When it comes to how long you’re going to live, there’s a lot of truth in the saying that genetics are a loaded gun.
+When it comes to how long you’re going to live, there’s a lot of truth in the saying that genetics is a loaded gun.
 But lifestyle and environment are the triggers.
 You may carry genes for a multitude of diseases, but whether you get them or not is largely dependent on how you live your life.

 Are you giving your body the ammunition it needs to aim for a faraway finishing line?
-“If you’re not sleeping well, it’s time to reconsider your sleeping habits – and begin making changes,” say Drew and Jonathan Scott, hosts of HGTV’s Property Brothers.
-“You’ll be amazed how a few positive tweaks can improve sleep and boost your feeling of overall wellness.”
+“If you’re not sleeping well, it’s time to reconsider your sleeping habits – and begin making changes,” say, Drew and Jonathan Scott, hosts of HGTV’s Property Brothers.
+“You’ll be amazed at how a few positive tweaks can improve sleep and boost your feeling of overall wellness.”

 Healthy lifestyle tweaks your future grandkids will thank you for!

 1. Smart bedroom design from Drew & Jonathan Scott.
 “We’ve often talked about how important it is to create a bedroom that’s an oasis of calm and tranquility.
 Investing in a few key items will truly transform your bedroom into a high-performance sleep room.

 - Storage bins will help tuck away things you don’t use on a regular basis.

 - A handy laundry hamper will keep surfaces free of dirty clothes until wash day.

 - Room darkening blinds and curtains will ensure your sleep isn’t interrupted by neighborhood streetlights or sunrise.

 - Also, think about paint color.
 We often use soothing shades of blue, green and gray to help with relaxation before nodding off to dreamland.”